 Meanwhile, monster-sourced silence is rather scary, even for melee characters.
 A player in distress will need a way to leave the area faster than the radiating monster can follow.
 This can prove a difficult task, given that Mennas, Ereshkigal, and many silencing Pan lords move faster than the player.
 Sources of escape like teleport traps, a potion of haste, staircases, or a Blinking ability (via an artefact) can be invaluable.
 Evocable items work while the player is silenced, making them an interesting magical option against monsters capable of using Silence.

 The following enemies may be able to cast Silence, depending on their spell set:

 The following enemy inherently radiates Silence:

-You can end the monster spell, but not the aura of silent spectres, with a wand of quicksilver.
+You can end the monster spell (but not the silent spectre aura) with a wand of quicksilver.
 If it hasn't generated, you'll need to let the spell run its course, kill the monster, or otherwise move away.

 In the case of silent spectres, their silence aura has an effect larger than your LOS, so you will have to resort to non-silenceable means of fighting them.

 9 + power/4 + 1d(power/2), which resulted in lower duration at low spell power.

 - Prior to 0.9, Silence was a Charms/Air magic spell.

 - Before the magic school was removed from the game in 0.8, Silence was an Enchantments/Air Magic spell.
 Also, the spell was less reliable, because its duration had a high variance.